dragonwasrobot/brainfuck/README.md

 Brainfuck
 =========
-This is a rather naive brainfuck interpreter.
+This is, at the moment, a rather naive brainfuck interpreter written in CoffeeScript.